Tradition vs. Truth Scott Pauley

 The Apostle Paul plainly states, “hold the traditions which ye have been taught, whether by word, or our epistle” (2:15).
 He warns about those who walk disorderly, “not after the tradition which he received of us” (3:6).
 How could Paul place such emphasis on tradition?

-The tradition he spoke of was tradition built on truth!
-In the preceding verses he speaks of “the love of the truth” (2:10) and the “belief of the truth” (2:13).
+The tradition he spoke of was a tradition built on truth!
+In the preceding verses, he speaks of “the love of the truth” (2:10) and the “belief of the truth” (2:13).
 The traditions that must be held by men are full of the truth that is given by God.
 Love and believe the truth and hold to the traditions that are in line with that truth.

 There are two extremes today.
 Some have built their entire faith and practice on traditions while missing the greater thing – the truth!
 Others, as an overreaction, have thrown out all tradition without realizing the truth that is also being lost.
 I submit that both extremes are in danger of missing the truth.
 A man may be a Pharisee on either extreme.